YourOpenDAta/ckanext-dcatapedp/README.md

 ## Requirements

-- The extension was developed for CKAN 2.9 `TODO: test in other versions`
+- The extension was developed for CKAN 2.9
-- It is based on the [ckanext-dcat extension](https://github.com/ckan/ckanext-dcat "ckanext-dcat extension") v1.1.3 `TODO: test in other versions`
+- It is based on the [ckanext-dcat extension](https://github.com/ckan/ckanext-dcat "ckanext-dcat extension") v1.1.3